finagle/finagle-smtp/README.md

 #### Logging

-By calling `SmtpSimple.withLogging()` you can create a `Client` that behaves just like `SmtpSimple`, but also logs the session using the `Logger` passed to the function.
+To make a simple client log the session using the `Logger` passed to the function, you should call `Smtp.client.withLogging().simple`.
 Only the dialog is logged, with no additional information.

 ### Example